 One position available

-The Southern New Zealand Dotterel Recovery Programme has an opportunity for a Blake Ambassador to join the field team in January 2025 to take part in frontline conservation work to protect the critically endangered southern New Zealand dotterel.
+The Southern New Zealand Dotterel Recovery Programme has an opportunity for a BLAKE Ambassador to join the field team in January 2026 to take part in frontline conservation work to protect the critically endangered southern New Zealand dotterel.
 Predation by feral cats at nesting sites is the main reason that these birds are in decline.

 Key Learnings: Predator (feral cat) control methods; insight into management of a critically endangered species; chance to spend time in a remote and unique part of Rakiura and learn from members of the dotterel field team.